iiasa/CWatM/Tools/documentation/setup.rst

 but also not so common variables as:

 - reservoirStorage (amount of water in the reservoirs in [m3])
-- nonIrrReturnFlowFraction (returnflow from domenstic and industrial water use [m3])
+- nonIrrReturnFlowFraction (returnflow from domestic and industrial water use [m3])
 - actualET[1] (actual evapotranspiration from grassland [m/day])
 - ...